 Legacy Planning Law Group knows that the best way to help our clients is to understand their post-death administration needs and help them find the right solution and path forward.
 If you’re interested in learning more about our probate services as part of our unique Estate Settlement Program, please book your free 15-minute phone call with us today!

-Because probate can be a lengthy, costly and public process, many people choose to avoid it.
-There are a number of legal strategies that will allow you to pass property to another person after death, without going through probate.
+Because probate can be a lengthy, costly, and public process, many people choose to avoid it.
+Several legal strategies will allow you to pass property to another person after death without going through probate in Jacksonville, FL.

 During the call, we will find out what your planning needs are so we can see if we can help you.
 We will also figure out if we would be a good fit for each other.